h4ck3rm1k3/db-docs/index.md

 ```

 Using structs to define the format of collection items is not strictly required
-(we could use maps too), but it is recommended.
-If you'd like to create a
+(we could use maps too), but it's recommended.
+If you'd like to create a struct
-struct datatype for the demo table we've created before, then you should define
+datatype for the demo table we've created before, then you should define each
-each column as a field of the struct:
+column as a field of the struct:

 ```go
 // Use the "db" tag to match database column names with Go struct property